KRakeesh04/s1/src/content/docs/fluid-mechanics/09-buoyancy.md

 :::note

-This result is restricted to small angular displacements-usually up to about 80 and the restriction is particularly important when the sides of the floating body are not vertical.
+This result is restricted to small angular displacements — usually up to about 8°— and the restriction is particularly important when the sides of the floating body are not vertical.

 :::